Disability Analysis File Restricted Access File

 - Various payment data files maintained by the agency.

 You can find the DAF data documentation, descriptions and locations of the data files, and information on data marts and extracts for the most recent version of the file below.
 If you have used older versions of the DAF documentation, you should still use the most recent version of the documentation provided here.
 This version provides the most up-to-date information on the DAF and identifies any variables that have changed since we constructed earlier versions of the data.
+Volume 4 provides additional information on how variables in the DAF have changed over time.
 If you have questions about the DAF or need access to older versions of the data or documentation, please contact ^ORDES DAF.

-The following files comprise the DAF16.
+The following files comprise the DAF21.
 We describe the files in more detail in the documentation below.

 - DAF Ticket to Work Beneficiary Participation Files.
 These files contain monthly data on TTW eligibility and participation.